OpenBMB/MiniCPM-V/README.md

 **Model Architecture.**

 - **End-to-end Omni-modal Architecture.** Different modality encoder/decoders are connected and trained in an **end-to-end** fashion to fully exploit rich multimodal knowledge.
 The model is trained in a fully end-to-end manner with only CE loss.
-- **Omni-modal Live Streaming Mechanism.** (1) We change the offline modality encoder/decoders into online ones for **streaminig inputs/outputs.** (2) We devise a **time-division multiplexing (TDM) mechanism** for omni-modality streaminig processing in the LLM backbone.
+- **Omni-modal Live Streaming Mechanism.** (1) We change the offline modality encoder/decoders into online ones for **streaming inputs/outputs.** (2) We devise a **time-division multiplexing (TDM) mechanism** for omni-modality streaming processing in the LLM backbone.
 It divides parallel omni-modality streams into sequential info within small periodic time slices.
 - **Configurable Speech Modeling Design.** We devise a multimodal system prompt, including traditional text system prompt, and **a new audio system prompt to determine the assistant voice**.
 This enables flexible voice configurations in inference time, and also facilitates end-to-end voice cloning and description-based voice creation.

 <div align="center">